ScottGoerzen/Seng360Assign3/README.md

 and enter a arbitrary Username and the password 'Rocket' to authenticate the user before selecting the desired security options.

-*Note that the server must be run first, and the client to follow before typing somthing into the server field to indicate readiness*
+*Note that the server must be run first, and the client to follow, but the client can be run at any time, and can recconect any number of times.*

-Next type a affirmative response into the Server console to indicate the Client is ready. -> this action serves to hold the server operation until the client has been established before trying to connect.
-If this order is not followed, an error connecting to the client will arise.

 You can now type freely as the Client or Server to send messages to the other party.

-Security options can be changed by typing a '-' followed by a command into the input field.
+Security options can be changed by the server only when there is no client conected.
+This is done by typing a '-' followed by a command into the input field.

 Commands include: